Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Symptoms include heavy menstrual bleeding, prolonged menstrual cycles, sharp pain, nausea, swelling, fluid retention, irritable bowels, insomnia, fatigue, depression, headaches, and infertility.

-Endometriosis can be relieved with herbs.
 There are no quick fixes but by building up immunity and addressing hormonal imbalances much can be done to help.

 Many essential oils are useful in the treatment of endometriosis.
 Geranium essential oil, clary sage essential oil, angelica essential oil, oregano essential oil, chamomile essential oil , and thyme essential oil may help.
 Use in massage, bath, or aromatherapy.

-Balance excess hormones with burdock, nettle, blackberry leaf, or chasteberry tea.
+Balance excess hormones with burdock, nettle, blackberry leaf, wild yam, or chasteberry tea.
 Chasteberry is usually included in the treatment of any menstrual problem and has been used by women for thousands of years due to its estrogen balancing properties.

 A good blend to try is 1 teaspoon of dried chasteberry, 1 teaspoon of dried Echinacea root, 1 teaspoon of wild yam, 1 teaspoon of cramp bark, 1 teaspoon of blackberry leaf, and ½ teaspoon of motherwort.
 Simmer in a quart of water for 15 minutes.
 Strain and drink eight ounces two times a day.